 Soil pits were dug, a good source of water was identified and then the decision was made to plant vines.
 Preparing the site was no easy task; they had to blast and “rip” parts of the hillside to break up the rock to make it more suitable for grapes to grow here.
 A fair amount of rock was also moved further down on the property which helps with drainage.
 Ultimately eight acres were planted entirely to Cabernet Sauvignon – of which there are four clones.

-There are several distinctive micro climates on the property as it relates to their vines.
-The “front block” faces West and has good sunshine exposure even in the late afternoon.
-The “back block” faces East and receives less sunshine – the grapes typically hang longer and are picked later then the front block.
+Several distinctive micro climates are on the property as it relates to their vines.
+The “front block” faces west and has excellent sunshine exposure even in the late afternoon.
+The “back block” faces east and receives less sunshine – the grapes typically hang longer and are picked later then the front block.
 Two distinct wines are made from each of these blocks.

 The name V12 has meaning both as it relates to the auto industry and their specific vineyard.
-Twelve is Jimmy’s championship number, V12 is a high end racing engine and if you break this number up regarding their vineyard, it is 4 vineyard blocks containing 4 clones planted on 4 different rootstock.
+Twelve is Jimmy’s championship number, V12 is a high-end racing engine and if you break this number up regarding their vineyard, it is 4 vineyard blocks containing 4 clones planted on 4 different rootstocks.

 Annual production is small – each wine is usually only several hundred cases or less with a total production of around 800 cases each year.

-The 2010 500 Special Cabernet Sauvignon was entirely sourced from their “front” or western facing blocks.
-The grapes were hand picked from the “sweet” spots in the vineyard – only 3-4 barrels of this was made.
+The 2010 V12 Vineyards 500 Special Cabernet Sauvignon was entirely sourced from their “front” or western facing blocks.
+The grapes were handpicked from the “sweet” spots in the vineyard – only 3-4 barrels of this was made.
 And it is not made every year – it is made only in the “best” vintages.
 If a vintage is especially challenging, such as the 2011 – they may decide not to make this wine (which was their decision for this particular year).

 The 2012 Reserve Cabernet Sauvignon is hand selected from the most premium parts of the East facing vineyard on the back of the property.
 The grapes are fermented whole in barrel and aged for 36 months.
 The wine is dark in the glass – the aromas show various black fruits leading to a palate that is more red fruit driven – raspberries, red cherry and various baking spices.
 The tannins are broad based, bigger than the other two wines but still well integrated into the overall structure.